IronRiders/Constitution/Club Constitution.md

 ## Article 4: Leadership Team

-The club will consist of one Team Captain, a VP/Communications Lead, a Project Manager, Build Specialist, Software Lead, CAD Specialist, Business Manager, and a Strategy Lead.
-They communicate and organize meetings.

 These leads are responsible for organizing meetings and creating agendas for each meeting.
 Each lead will have meeting responsibilities divvied up in the by-laws.